Call for Stories – Vienna

 We’re Here to Help

 When you submit your story, you will be able to ask our excellent team to work directly with you in crafting and refining your story.
-Ultimately, we’ll be selecting the best stories based on the refined version submitted by October 30.
+Ultimately, we’ll be selecting the best stories based on the refined version submitted by the close date.
 Submit early to get the best opportunity for detailed feedback from our busy review team.

 - November 01 – Submission System Opens